South Central Conference (Illinois): History

-As the 1980's came to a close, the total number of schools would be down to six.
+As the 1980s came to a close, the total number of schools was down to six.

-Triad would leave the league in 1993, entering the Missippi Valley Conference, however, Alton Marquette would take their place that same year.
+Triad would leave the league in 1993, entering the Mississippi Valley Conference, however, Alton Marquette would take their place that same year.
 The South Central would reach its largest number of schools in 1997 when Hillsboro and Pana would rejoin the league and new schools; Greenville, Roxana, Vandalia, and East Alton-Wood River came aboard.
 With 12 teams, the conference would split into two divisions West, which included; Carlinville, Wood River, Gillespie, Marquette, Roxana and Southwestern and the East, which included; Greenville, Hillsboro, Litchfield, Pana, Staunton and Vandalia.
 The league would remain at 12 teams for a dozen years, only changing in 2009 when Gillespie and Staunton would leave for the Prairie State Conference.
 The conference made another push for realignment in 2010 and "kicked out" Marquette, Wood River and Roxana, giving them a two year window for locating a new conference.
 Marquette and Wood River would move to the Prairie State, however, when Nokomis backed out of their membership agreement, Roxana was invited to stay in the South Central.

 When the 2012 school year began, not only did Gillespie and Staunton return, the South Central removed the divisions and consisted of one division with 10 schools.
 Those schools included; Carlinville, Gillespie, Greenville, Hillsboro, Litchfield, Pana, Roxana, Southwestern, Staunton and Vandalia.
-Coops have emerged in the league during the 2010's with Litchfield cooping with Lincolnwood from 2014 through 2016 as well as cooping with Mt.
+Coops have emerged in the league during the 2010s with Litchfield cooping with Lincolnwood from 2014 through 2016 as well as cooping with Mt.
 Olive High School from 2022.
 Additionally, Staunton developed two different coops during the decade.
 First with Mt.
 Olive in 2019 and 2020, and with Bunker Hill starting in 2021.

 In 2020, Roxana received an invitation to the Cahokia Conference to begin in the 2021 school year.
 To keep the conference at 10 schools, the South Central reached out to Virden North Mac and they entered the league in 2022.